Just a reminder that, as mentioned in our January 15 newsletter, our weekly newsletters and

 The Walking Dead (commonly abbreviated TWD), the long-running post-apocalyptic zombie horror series based on the comic book series of the same name, premiered on AMC in North America on October 31, 2010.
-The first part of its eleventh and final season will start airing on AMC on Sunday, August 22, 2021.
-The season will air in three parts, with parts 2 and 3 airing in 2022.
+The eleventh and final season will air in three parts; the first part started airing on AMC on Sunday, August 22, 2021.

 If you already receive AMC as part of your cable, satellite, or fibre-based TV subscription in Canada, you can watch at the usual time – Sunday nights at 9:00 p.m.
-ET – starting August 22.
+ET.
 On most providers, you can also watch on demand on a next-day basis for a limited time – typically about four weeks – after each episode airs, via your set-top box's on-demand feature or through provider-specific apps like Rogers Anyplace TV or the Bell Fibe TV app.

-If you do not subscribe to a TV package that includes AMC, if you miss the on-demand availability of a particular episode, or if you want to watch episodes early – up to one week before they air on the AMC TV channel, starting Sunday, August 15 – it appears you now have an option other than buying the episodes individually, or waiting for the season to be available on Netflix.
+If you do not subscribe to a TV package that includes AMC, if you miss the on-demand availability of a particular episode, or if you want to watch episodes early – up to one week before they air on the AMC TV channel – it appears you now have an option other than buying the episodes individually, or waiting for the season to be available on Netflix.

-That's because the AMC+ streaming service is now available in Canada, for $8.99 per month with a 30-day free trial, as a "channel" through two streaming platforms:
+That's because the AMC+ streaming service is now available in Canada, for $8.99 per month with a 30-day free trial for first-time subscribers in most regions, as a "channel" through two streaming platforms:

 - Amazon Prime Video Channels (AMC+ subscription is in addition to an Amazon Prime subscription, which is $7.99 per month or $79.00 per year)

 - Apple TV Channels (does not require any other subscription, including to Apple TV+; you just need a device that supports the Apple TV app)